-Guidance in Other AICPA Audit and Accounting Guides and Statements of Position

-1.21 This guide is not the only industry-specific AICPA Audit and Accounting Guide that auditors might have to consider when performing an audit of a governmental entity.
-Two other industry-specific guides include accounting guidance for governmental entities that has been cleared by GASB.
-Those guides are Health Care Entities and Gaming.
+Guidance in Other AICPA Audit and Accounting Guides and Statements of Position guides are Health Care Entities and Gaming.
 The accounting and financial reporting guidance in those guides that has been cleared by GASB constitutes category B accounting guidance for the applicable governmental entities, and the auditing guidance in those guides also should be considered during an audit of those governmental entities.
 (See the further discussions concerning the application of these guides to those governmental entities in the sections of chapter 12 of this guide titled "Hospitals and Other Health Care Providers" and "Specific Guidance for Indian Tribes.")
 Further, the AICPA Audit Guide Government Auditing Standards and Single Audits may apply to the audits of governmental entities.
 (See the discussion in paragraph 1.06.)
-In addition, SOP
+In addition, SOP 98-2, Accounting for Costs of Activities of Not-for-Profit Organizations and State and Local Governmental Entities That Include Fund Raising (ACC sec.
+10), 16 includes governmental entities in its scope and was cleared by GASB and, thus, is category B accounting guidance for governmental entities.
+(That SOP is included as the supplement to this guide.)